Germany's Scholz after meeting China's Li: Talks more crucial than ever | Law-Order

 Germany's Scholz after meeting China's Li: Talks more crucial than ever

-German Chancellor Olaf Scholz said on Tuesday it was more important than ever to hold direct talks with China given the pile-up of global crises, but Germany would continue to seek to diversify trade away from Asia's rising superpower.
+German Chancellor Olaf Scholz said on Tuesday it was more important than ever to hold direct talks with China given the pile-up of global crises, despite an emerging consensus in the West on the need to "de-risk" from Asia's rising superpower.

-German Chancellor Olaf Scholz said on Tuesday it was more important than ever to hold direct talks with China given the pile-up of global crises, but Germany would continue to seek to diversify trade away from Asia's rising superpower.
+German Chancellor Olaf Scholz said on Tuesday it was more important than ever to hold direct talks with China given the pile-up of global crises, despite an emerging consensus in the West on the need to "de-risk" from Asia's rising superpower.
 Scholz has come under fire for hosting intergovernmental talks in Berlin with a large Chinese delegation led by Premier Li Qiang in the first face-to-face summit since the pandemic.
-Critics say these are not appropriate anymore given growing geopolitical tensions between the West and China.
+Critics say the symbolism is not appropriate anymore given rising geopolitical tensions between the West and China.

-The talks came the same day the European Union's executive launched a bid to convince the bloc's 27 member states to agree to stronger controls on exports and outflows of technologies that could be put to military use by rivals like China.
-Germany's domestic intelligence agency also warned in its annual report on Tuesday about a campaign by China to obtain German technology to bolster its military and the risk of increasingly sophisticated cyber-spying operations.
+The talks came the same day the European Union executive presented its economic security plan which seeks to convince the bloc's 27 states to agree stronger controls on exports and outflows of technologies that could be put to military use by rivals like China.
+Germany's domestic intelligence agency also warned in its annual report on Tuesday that China represented "the biggest threat in regards to economic and scientific spying as well as foreign direct investments in Germany".

-But Scholz defended his decision at a joint news conference with Li in Berlin - itself contentious for not allowing any questions from journalists.
+But Scholz defended his decision at a joint news conference with Li in Berlin - itself contentious for not allowing any questions from journalists, contrary to usual custom.
 "Direct dialogue, personal talks, a real discussion - all of that is more important than usual in this unusual time full of global challenges and crises," the Social Democratic chancellor said.

-Li's four-day visit to Germany is his first official trip abroad since becoming premier, reflecting the importance of the ties between Asia and Europe's largest economies.
-Li was set to attend the German-China business forum on Tuesday afternoon, before heading in the evening to Munich.
+CHINA IN BAVARIA Li's four-day visit to Germany is his first official trip abroad since becoming premier, reflecting the importance of the ties between Asia and Europe's largest economies.

+China is willing to work with Germany to take bilateral relations to a new level, said Li, noting the countries signed more than 10 cooperation agreements in areas including advanced manufacturing and environmental protection during his visit.
+Scholz added that a third high-level Chinese-German dialogue on global financial matters would take place in Berlin later in the year.
+China, he said, had a key role to play in global finance given it was the world's largest bilateral creditor.

+He said Germany did not want to decouple from China.
+Instead it wanted to "build up balanced partnerships in all of Asia and beyond", referring to German moves to diversify trade.
+Li attended a German-China business forum on Tuesday afternoon before heading to Munich.

 A spokesperson for Siemens confirmed the Chinese delegation would meet Siemens CEO Roland Busch in Munich on Wednesday.
 The Munich tour will also include luxury carmaker BMW and its CEO Oliver Zipse, two people with knowledge of the plans said.
 BMW owns a majority in BMW Brilliance Automotive (BBA), its Chinese joint venture with Brilliance Auto Group.